If it’s January, then it’s time for WWE to start

 lost, squandering months of build-up.

-Royal Rumbles and see how they stack up against each other.
+have won the 33 Royal Rumbles and see how they stack up against each other.

 Scott is a former journalist and longtime wrestling fan who was smart enough to abandon WCW during the Monday Night Wars the same time as the Radicalz.
 He fortunately became a fan in time for WrestleMania III and came back as a fan after a long high school hiatus before WM XIV.
 Monday nights in the Carlson household are reserved for viewing Raw -- for better or worse.